dzikoysk/reposilite/reposilite-site/data/guides/infrastructure/archlinux.md

 `paru -Syu`

 **NOTE:**
-- If you already have paru installed, you can ignore steps 1 to 3.
+- If you already have Paru installed, you can ignore steps 1 to 3.
-- Paru will update itself automatically, you do not need to follow steps 1 to 3 once you have paru installed.
+- Paru will update itself automatically, you do not need to follow steps 1 to 3 once you have Paru installed.

 **Pros:**
 - Easy to install AUR packages (not just Reposilite)
-- Automaticaally updates Reposilite just like `pacman` updates official packages.
+- Automatically updates Reposilite just like `pacman` updates official packages.

 **Cons:**